 At CLS Foundation Repair & Waterproofing, we understand the necessity of a strong foundation as well as the variety of problems that can happen with your foundation.
 Our team is trained to carefully investigate your foundation and ensure we've got the best repair procedure in place.
 We will thoroughly explain both the problem and solution before we start any work so you know what we will be doing.
 You may be asking yourself; what type of problems can your foundation have?

 The biggest issue we face is foundation settlement.
 This happens when the soil below your home is not capable of supporting the weight of the foundation and the home.
-The cause of this is generally one of two things: the type of soil is unable to support the weight, or water has degraded the soil to be unable to support the foundation.
-Some warning signs of foundation settlement are cracks in your bricks, sometimes in a stair-step pattern, and doors or windows sticking when you open or close them.
+The cause of Omaha foundation settlement and sinking is generally one of two things: the type of soil is unable to support the weight, or water has degraded the soil to be unable to support the foundation.
+Some warning signs of Omaha foundation settlement are cracks in your bricks, sometimes in a stair-step pattern, and doors or windows sticking when you open or close them.
 These signs happen when the foundation is sinking in one area and putting strain on the rest of the foundation and your home.

 If you see any of these warning signs, they are all indicative of a problem with your foundation.